What Is REX Real Estate? | How It Works | REX Fees | Locations | REX vs. Traditional Realtors | Selling | Buying | REX Reviews | Top REX Alternatives

 In a highly-regulated real estate transaction, even something as simple as missing a deadline to complete paperwork or submit a counteroffer could be enough to derail a potential sale.

-Discount brokers like REX typically don’t provide as much hands-on service as traditional realtors.
-But REX isn’t your only option!
-Our friends at Clever negotiate with top-performing agents to deliver you five-star service at a discount price.
+Discount realtors like REX typically don't provide as much hands-on service as traditional realtors.
+But REX isn't your only option!
+At Real Estate Witch, we negotiate with top-performing agents to deliver you five-star service at a discount price.

 In some respects, listing with REX should be a comparable experience to selling with a traditional brokerage.
 Your agent — or another REX team member — will assist you during each stage of the process.